 Your treatment may include in-office procedures and at-home care.
 In addition to your regular daily routine, we may recommend these treatments for bad breath:

 Regular dental visits are sometimes enough to keep bad breath in check.
-At regular dental visits, we provide professional cleanings to remove bacteria from the teeth and gums.
-We can remove the bacteria contributing to tooth and gum infections during scaling.
+At these visits, we provide professional cleanings to remove bacteria from the teeth and gums.
+During scaling, we can remove the bacteria contributing to tooth and gum infections.

 How Can I Treat My Bad Breath At Home?

 In addition to these dental treatments, Dr. Duling may suggest that you get in the habit of using a tongue scraper daily.
 This may help eliminate the extra built-up bacteria in your mouth.
 Harmful or odor-causing bacteria can collect on the tongue.
 If you don’t brush your tongue or use a tongue scraper, bacteria on the tongue can lead to chronic bad breath.
-Aside from this, a strict oral hygiene routine is the best way to combat halitosis.
+A strict oral hygiene routine is the best way to combat halitosis.

-A toothbrush is an essential tool that you will use every single day.
-You should be brushing your teeth at least twice a day.
+A toothbrush is an essential tool that you should use every day.
+You should brush your teeth at least twice a day.
 However, if you suffer from bad breath, you may want to do it more often, like after every meal.
 Ensure you brush for two minutes, thoroughly cleaning your teeth and gums.

 Additionally, you need to floss daily.
 Flossing before brushing will dislodge food particles stuck between your teeth.
 When you brush after flossing, decay-fighting ingredients in your toothpaste can reach the gums and space between teeth.

 Other necessary steps to treating bad breath involve visiting your dentist every six months.
-A routine dental exam is the only way to catch a dental problem you may be suffering from that is causing the halitosis.
-Your dentist can also tell you if you do not clean your dental restoration and will recommend the proper way to care for your restoration.
+A routine dental exam is the only way to catch a dental problem that may be causing the halitosis.
+Your dentist can also tell you if you do not clean your dental restoration and recommend the proper way to care for it.

 Get Fresher Breath Today